apache/datafusion-ballista-python/README.md

 ## Status

-Ballista's Python bindings are currently not very actively maintained and were recently moved out of the main Ballista repository to allow that project to move faster.

-These bindings are essentially a copy of the DataFusion bindings.

 ### What works?

 - Connect to a Ballista scheduler
-- Execute SQL queries
+- Execute distributed SQL queries
-- Use DataFrame API to read files and execute queries
+- Use DataFrame API to read files and execute distributed queries
-- Support for CSV, Parquet, Avro formats
+- Support for CSV, Parquet, and Avro formats

 ### What does not work?